UbiquityRobotics/speech_commands/README.md

 * Copy speechcommands.html from wherever it is to /var/www/html on the robot.
 * Copy the /scripts and the /fonts folders as subfolders to /var/www/html on the robot.

+Set up a self-signed certificate ("snakeoil") to allow ssl communications between the browser and the robot.

 * Copy /etc/ssl/private/ssl-cert-snakeoil.key to /etc/ssl/certs/  (may need sudo)
 * chmod /etc/ssl/certs/ssl-cert-snakeoil.key so it is readable. /etc/ssl/certs/ssl-cert-snakeoil.pem should already be readable.

         sudo chmod 644 /etc/ssl/certs/ssl-cert-snakeoil.key
-* Modify these 3 lines of the rosbridge launch file:
+* Modify these 3 lines of the rosbridge launch file, to tell rosbridge where to find the certificate and key:
 	(The rosbridge launch file is at  /opt/ros/indigo/share/rosbridge_server/launch/rosbridge_websocket.launch)

         <arg name="ssl" default="true" />